 There are, of course, many practical issues that we could discuss in relationship to this commandment.
-Some such issues were covered in the unit on dating, sex, and marriage last year.
 Today we will present brief discussions of the relationship of sex to marriage, the problem of divorce, and homosexuality.
 The main principle to be communicated to your students is the close relationship that exists between sexual purity and spirituality.
 The Christian cannot afford to be drawn into the world's lax views of human sexuality.